-11 Gavan McCormack, "Okinawa's Turbulent 400 Years" The Asia-Pacific Journal, Vol. 3-3-09, January 12, 2009.
+1 Gavan McCormack, "Okinawa's Turbulent 400 Years" The Asia-Pacific Journal, Vol. 3-3-09, January 12, 2009.

-12 Turnbull, The Samurai Capture a King, p.
-55. The Ryukyuan military was an early adopter of firearms, possessing them prior to 1450.
+2 For a thorough account the Ryukyu-Satsuma war, see Stephen Turnbull, The Samurai Capture a King: Okinawa 1609 (New York: Osprey Publishing, 2009).
+Despite being written for non-specialists, this book is based on a close reading of the relevant primary sources.
+The Ryukyuan military was an early adopter of firearms, possessing them prior to 1450.
 By 1609, however, Ryukyuan firearms, which were of Chinese design, were inferior to the European-style guns of the invaders.

-13 Turnbull, The Samurai Capture a King, p.
+3 Turnbull, The Samurai Capture a King, p.
 45.